crispinalan/talkcalendar/README.md

 I decided to completely re-write the project code from scratch using the open source [Gtk](https://www.gtk.org/) toolkit as it is widely available in most Linux distribution repositories.
 It seemed to be very unlikely that the Gtk toolkit would change its license to become commercial-only.
 Moving from Qt to Gtk was a steep learning curve.

-The first iteration of the Talk Calendar project used Gtk3 but then migrated to newer Gtk4 toolkit.
+The first iteration of the Talk Calendar project used Gtk3 but then migrated to the newer Gtk4 toolkit.
 See my migration notes below which may help if your are migrating a Gtk3 project to Gtk4.
 The Gtk4 Talk Calendar version uses a new bespoke flat-file csv database (rather than sqlite) with memory dynamically allocated for up to 5000 records.
 The database called "eventsdb.csv" should be located in the current working directory.

 The latest version of Talk Calendar has a built-in phoneme systhesizer for speech so that it can be used as a standalone application without the need for an external text-to-speech engine.
 The internal speech synthesizer definitely needs more work and is not great but it is functional.
+Adjust the talk speaking rate for best results.

 ## Gtk 4.0 Migration Notes